MujabiMaarifa/AI_DevHUB/AI_ML Engineering Internship Tasks.md

 Stock market data from Yahoo Finance (retrieved using the `yfinance` Python library) **Instructions:**

-● Select a stock (e.g., Apple, Tesla).
+● Select a stock (e.g., Apple, Tesla)
+--> use ticker symbols to specify the stocks-(its like a unique identifier)

 ● Load historical data using the `yfinance` library.